-- CS 37300 Data Mining And Machine Learning - CS 42200 Computer Networks - CS 47100 Introduction to Artificial Intelligence - CS 47300 Web Information Search And Management - CS 47800 Introduction to Bioinformatics - CS 48300 Introduction To The Theory Of Computation Senior Project Option: - CS 49000 Topics In Computer Sciences For Undergraduates (Senior Project) or - EPCS 41100 Senior Design Participation In EPICS and - EPCS 41200 Senior Design Participation In EPICS (Senior Project) - CS 49700 Honors Research Project
+- CS 37300 Data Mining And Machine Learning - CS 42200 Computer Networks - CS 47100 Introduction to Artificial Intelligence - CS 47300 Web Information Search And Management - CS 47800 Introduction to Bioinformatics - CS 48300 Introduction To The Theory Of Computation Senior Project Option: - CS 49000 Topics In Computer Sciences For Undergraduates (Senior Project) or - EPCS 41100 Senior Design Participation In EPICS and - EPCS 41200 Senior Design Participation In EPICS (Senior Project) or - CS 49700 Honors Research Project

-- All concentration requirements, regardless of department, must be completed with a grade of C or better. - Minimum grade requirement for prerequisites are 'C' unless alternative minimum grade requirement is listed. - No course may be counted for both a required and selective course within the same track. - Senior Project (CS 49000/CS 49700) must be taken for at least three credits, be supervised by CS faculty & approved by DBIS chair.
+- All major required courses, all track requirements and track selectives, and their pre-requisites, regardless of department, must be completed with a grade of C or better. - No course may be counted for both a required and selective course within the same track. - Senior Project (CS 49000/CS 49700) must be taken for at least three credits, be supervised by CS faculty & approved by DBIS chair.